jeremybmerrill/aoide/poems/README.md

 A script for generating arbitrary poems from "found" lines in a given input text.

-  "popular sources" list
+  source page?
-  allows easy "another poem" button
-  maybe: pickle the giant dicts for source/format combos. design put each stanza of longer poems in their own <p>
+  	automatically load that source into new.html partial? source page has format selector? (just a new page with the title, not the text) allows easy "another poem" button design put each stanza of longer poems in their own <p>
   keep header on top? (fixed position?) fancy format for free verse, limit length on free verse lines

+denormalize DB to keep a poem_count on sources? is beautiful soup too heavy for just finding a title? sum shares as votes? (hard.)

+better rime comparison (e.g. working in stress, don't approve "very" and "Peggy" but do approve "he" and "Peggy")

 write algorithm post

-sum shares as votes? (hard.)

-better rime comparison (e.g. working in stress, don't approve "very" and "Peggy" but do approve "he" and "Peggy")

 retain apostrophes, quotes, etc. somehow (when are they actually missing?)